soudhers/CORS/Readme.md

 CORS is between Browser and Server.<br>
 Client initiates some HTTP request(from x.com domain) to back-end server(y.com).
-This fails SOP so browser follows CORS.  <br>
+This fails SOP, so browser follows CORS.  <br>
 Browser sends PREFLIGHT req to Server (which is HTTP OPTIONS method) with ACCESS_CONTROL_REQUEST_METHOD header set  <br>
 Server responds with all the headers ACCESS_CONTROL_ALLOW_XXXX set.  <br>
       (XXXX is --->  METHODS(GET,POST...), HEADERS, ORIGIN(hostnames or *) (and CREDENTIALS if cookies are enabled))  <br>